cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 :arrow_right: If stateful, the NVA instances should be configured as Active/Standby to avoid asymmetric routing.

-:warning: Make sure to disable GW route propagation on the internet facing NIC of the FW, to avoid a routing loop.
+:warning: Make sure to disable GW route propagation on the FW NIC providing internet connectivity, to avoid a routing loop.